Azure/Industrial-IoT/docs/howto-secureca-services.md

 - **Approver**: The approver role is assigned to a user to approve or reject certificate requests.
 The role does not include any other role.
   - In addition to the Approver role to access the microservice the user must also have signing rights in Key Vault to be able to sign the certificates.
   - The Writer and Approver role should be assigned to different users.
-  - Ideally, Writer, Approver and Administrator role are assigned to different users.
-For additional security, a user with Approver role needs also Signing rights in KeyVault to issue certificates or to renew an Issuer CA certificate.
   - The main role of the Approver is the Approval of the generation and rejection of certificate requests.
 - **Administrator**: The administrator role is assigned to a user to manage the certificate groups.
 The role does not support the Approver role, but includes the Writer role.
   - The administrator can manage the certificate groups, change the configuration and revoke application certificates by issueing a new CRL.
+  - Ideally, Writer, Approver and Administrator role are assigned to different users.
+For additional security, a user with Approver or Administrator role needs also Key Signing rights in KeyVault to issue certificates or to renew an Issuer CA certificate.
-  - In addition to the service role, his role includes but is not limited to:
+  - In addition to the service role, his role includes also but is not limited to:
     1. Responsible for administering the implementation of the CA’s security practices.
     2. Management of the generation, revocation, and suspension of certificates.
     3. Cryptographic key life cycle management (e.g. the renewal of the Issuer CA keys).